AngheloAlf/drmario64/README.md

 ## License

-The repo is licensed under the [MIT license](LICENSE), except for files that may have its own license stated either in the top of the file or are in a folder which has its own `LICENSE` file.
+This repository is licensed under the [MIT license](LICENSE), except for
+- files which declare a different license, and
+- folders that have their own `LICENSE` file.
+In such cases that license takes precedence.

-One notable exception is the `src/` folder, which is licensed under the [CC0 license](src/LICENSE).
+In particular, the `src/` folder is licensed under the [CC0 license](src/LICENSE).